HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Experimental Details

 \subsubsection{Data Preprocessing}

 We preprocess the 3D medical images to standardize their format and intensity ranges.
 Area-based resampling is applied to CT volumes and nearest-neighbor interpolation to segmentation masks to preserve anatomical boundaries, while retaining only slices with visible tumors, including subtle lesions.
 Windowing is applied by clipping each voxel intensity to the range \([-200, 400]\) and linearly rescaling it to \([0, 1]\), enhancing contrast around soft tissues.
 Intensity normalization is applied after windowing by dividing the clipped value range into equal intervals across all slices.
-This preprocessing is consistently performed across axial, coronal, and sagittal views, with each 2D slice extracted along these axes and resized in-plane to \(128 \times 128\) pixels, preserving depth and ensuring uniform spatial dimensions \cite{salvi2021impact}.
+This preprocessing is performed across axial, coronal, and sagittal views, with each 2D slice extracted from the original 3D volume at a resolution of \(512 \times 512\).
+Our framework processes these slices at a resized in-plane resolution of \(128 \times 128\) due to computational resource constraints.
+This resizing is applied uniformly to all slices to maintain depth and ensure uniform spatial dimensions \cite{salvi2021impact}.